-    It’s a great tool to assist in valuations, finding some fairly reliable rent figures in your area (think Rentometer but with more data and sophistication), and even finding some reasonably accurate expenses for each property you’re looking at.
+It's a great tool to assist in valuations, finding some fairly reliable rent figures in your area (think Rentometer but with more data and sophistication), and even finding some reasonably accurate expenses for each property.

-From what I saw, Mashvisor actually has a few different uses that are interconnected, but depending on what each individual investor needs help with, some of its functions may be more useful than others.
+From what I saw, Mashvisor has a few different uses that are interconnected, but depending on what each investor needs help with, some of its functions may be more useful than others.

 It has a similar look and feel to websites like Zillow and Redfin, but it offers filtering criteria designed intentionally for real estate investors.

-It will start by showing you all of the publicly listed properties on the MLS as well as foreclosures, bank-owned homes and short sales listed on Auction.com.
+It will show you all of the publicly listed properties on the MLS, foreclosures, bank-owned homes, and short sales listed on Auction.com.
 At the same time, it will run the numbers on everything and show you a few important figures for each property that most investors will be interested in: